 Earlier today, Towelamp pulled his car into Jake's Fender Menderz on Frontage Road and was involved in the unfortunate incident which led to his hospitalization.
 Jake, the owner of the establishment, provided an eye-witness account: "I seen the whole thing.
 The poor SOB didn't have a chance.
 As soon as Mister Towelamp gets out of his car, this rock comes from out of nowhere and hits him."
 Jake scratched his bald head, which was slightly splattered with blue auto enamel.
 Then he added, "Now this is where it gets weird.
 The rock defies gravity!
 It lifts up off the ground, all by itself, and hits him again.
 Then it turns in mid-air and goes after him some more.
 At this point he's running, but it just keeps catching up with him and beating the shit out of him.
-I told my employee, Jeff, to call 911 and it was like it overheard me.
-The thing goes like OK, I'm finished with this guy and it went straight up and disappeared into the clouds."
+I told my employee, Jeff, to call 911 and the rock stops in mid-air, like it's listening to me.
+Then the thing goes straight up and disappeared into the clouds."

 Expert meteorologists from the University believe that Towelamp was the victim of an attack from a reverse meteorite.

 Not all accounts, however, back up Jake's version of what happened.
 Morton Zillinger was having his car detailed next door.
-When asked if he had noticed the attack of the reverse meteorite, he stated, "I did not see any reverse meteorite.
-To tell you the truth, I really wasn't paying attention because I wanted to keep a close eye on the auto detailer who was cleaning my car, but I heard all this noise coming from that mechanic's parking lot.
+When asked if he had noticed the attack of the reverse meteorite, he stated, "I did not see any such thing, and believe me, I have an eye for details.
+I wanted to keep a close eye on the auto detailer who was cleaning my car, but I heard all this noise coming from that mechanic's parking lot.
 When I saw that guy with the Rolls Royce running around and panicking, I just thought some kids were throwing rocks at him from behind the fence.
 Wouldn't that make more sense than an advanced meteoroid or whatever you called it?"

 When Metropolitan Hospital was contacted for comment on Towelamp's condition, hospital personnel insisted that he was not in the hospital.